Generalized Anxiety Disorder (GAD): When Worry Gets Out of Control

 GAD develops slowly.
 It often starts during the teen years or young adulthood.
 Symptoms may get better or worse at different times, and often are worse during times of stress.

 People with GAD may visit a doctor many times before they find out they have this disorder.
-They ask their doctors to help them with headaches or trouble falling asleep, which can be symptoms of GAD but they don't always get the help they need right away.
+They ask their doctors to help them with headaches or trouble falling asleep, which can accompany GAD but they don’t always get the help they need right away.
 It may take doctors some time to be sure that a person has GAD instead of something else.

 What are the signs and symptoms of GAD?